techidaily/site-games-able/source/_posts/delving-into-ryujinxs-controller-integration-a-compreenasory-tutorial.md

 ## How to Customize Your Ryujinx Controller Settings

- Much like other[Nintendo Switch emulators available for Windows](https://www.makeuseof.com/windows-best-nintendo-switch-emulators/) , now you have a connected and mapped controller for Ryujinx, there are a few extra tips to help streamline and customize your emulating experience.
+ Much like other [Nintendo Switch emulators available for Windows](https://www.makeuseof.com/windows-best-nintendo-switch-emulators/) , now you have a connected and mapped controller for Ryujinx, there are a few extra tips to help streamline and customize your emulating experience.

  The**Configure** screen for mapping a controller, for instance, comes with a few extra features beyond classically mapping a controller's input.
 Most of these extras come down to useful quality-of-life alterations you can make, but some even alter the way you play your emulated Switch games.
 These features include: